rscherrer/resume/README.md

 - Supervision of BSc project (2018).
 Rik Nienhuis and Bob Evenhuis.
 The effect of resource limitation and asymmetric competition on insular dwarfism and gigantism.
 Community Ecology Research.

-- Grading of MSc essay (2020).
-(MEME program).
-Israel Campo Bes.
-On the Origin of Genetic Dominance by Means of Natural Selection?

-- Tutorial on advanced data manipulation using R and the tidyverse (2020).
-Openly available at https://github.com/pratikunterwegs/tres-tidy-tutorial.
+- Tutorial (2020).
+Advanced data manipulation using R and the tidyverse.
+Openly available at [https://github.com/pratikunterwegs/tres-tidy-tutorial](https://github.com/pratikunterwegs/tres-tidy-tutorial).

 ## Peer review